Explore 9 software-defined storage companies

 Additionally, OnTap uses automation to keep storage healthy and secure.
 The NetApp Active IQ feature acts as an advisor that delivers risk assessments, predictive alerts and prescriptive guidance.

 Nutanix protects managed data through the cloud-based service Data Lens.
 It takes advantage of Nutanix software's ability to provide a global view of an organization's storage by reporting on data access and data movement.
-Data Lens also provides comprehensive protection against ransomware.
+Data Lens also provides comprehensive protection against ransomware, real-time threat monitoring and the ability to detect anomalous data access.
 The Nutanix cloud-based ransomware signature database can identify and guard against several thousand types of ransomware.

-Pure Storage offers software-defined storage capabilities through its Purity OS, which is on the company's FlashArray line of storage hardware.
+Pure Storage offers software-defined storage capabilities through its Purity OS, which is on the company's FlashArray line of storage hardware and in Pure Cloud Block Store.
 It uses AI to analyze and monitor the storage hardware to ensure 99.9999% availability.

-Purity emphasizes data security with always-on encryption and integrated disaster recovery.
-Additionally, Purity enables nondisruptive storage upgrades.
+Purity emphasizes data security with always-on encryption and integrated DR. Additionally, Purity enables nondisruptive storage upgrades.

 StarWind offers two SDS products.

 StarWind Virtual SAN is primarily for SMBs, but it also works for edge storage and enterprise remote and branch offices.
 It acts as highly available (99.9999%) shared storage that is compatible with any hypervisor.
-Admins can deploy as little as two nodes, with no witness required.
+Admins can deploy as little as two nodes, though it is recommended to have at least three.

 StorMagic offers SDS through its SvSAN.

-SvSAN is designed primarily for edge computing environments such as branch offices that need SAN-like capabilities, but without the cost of a traditional SAN.
+SvSAN is designed primarily for edge computing environments, such as branch offices that need SAN-like capabilities, but without the cost of a traditional SAN.
 SvSAN is versatile and can work with as little as two x86 servers with a gigabyte of RAM each.
+It also requires a witness server.
 SvSAN spans two servers to keep data secure and to make it highly available through synchronous mirroring.